Schottky barrier lowering due to interface states in 2D heterophase devices: Results and discussion

 For the TE barrier extraction, we perform self-consistent calculations of the current and use the Landauer-B\"{u}ttiker expression to calculate the temperature dependence,

-$h$ is Planck's constant, and $\mu_L$ and $\mu_R$ is the chemical potential of the 1T' and 1H electrode respectively.
-The current can be separated into a tunneling and thermionic contribution by dividing the energy integral into a tunneling part running from the center of the band gap to the Schottky barrier height and a thermionic part running from the barrier to infinity.
+$T$ is the transmission from the NEGF calculation,\cite{Stokbro2019} $h$ is Planck's constant, and $\mu_L$ and $\mu_R$ are the chemical potentials of the 1T' and 1H electrode respectively.
+The current can be separated into a tunneling and thermionic contribution by dividing the energy integral into a tunneling part running from the center of the band gap to the barrier height observed in the DOS and a thermionic part running from the barrier to infinity.
 The resulting Arrhenius plot is seen on Figure \ref{fig:arrhenius}a showing the total, tunneling and thermionic current of each device.
-The n-doped device shows a dominating tunneling behavior below 410 K and thermionic behavior above, which can be identified by the two distinct slopes above and below this temperature.
-These two regimes are a footprint of a tunneling barrier and agrees qualitatively with the behavior reported by \citet{Sung2017}.
-We extract a TE barrier of 0.60 eV at room temperature, which is significantly lower than the DOS and TS barrier extracted from the equilibrium calculation.
-The temperature dependence of the TE barriers are illustrated on Figure \ref{fig:arrhenius}b.
-The barrier of the n-doped device is seen to be lowered by tunneling below 600 K. At this temperature it converges towards the value of the DOS and TS barrier.
-The barrier lowering is a well-known phenomenon,\cite{Houssa2016,Fan2018} which also occurs in 3D systems\cite{PhysRevB.93.155302}.
-However, as mentioned previously, it is often assumed that the tunneling contribution can be ignored at high temperatures.
-We therefore stress the importance of the result that this device shows tunneling dominated current up to 410 K and non-negligible tunneling contributions up to 600 K.
+The n-doped device shows a dominating tunneling behavior below 600 K and thermionic behavior above, which can be identified by the two distinct slopes above and below this temperature.
+These two regimes indicate the existence of a tunneling barrier and the behavior agrees qualitatively with the ones reported by \citet{Sung2017} and \citet{Ma2019}.
+We extract an TE barrier of 0.37 eV in the temperature range 300-450 K, which is a factor 1.5 lower than the DOS barrier extracted from the equilibrium calculation.
+The temperature dependence of the TE barriers is illustrated on Figure \ref{fig:arrhenius}b.
+The barrier of the n-doped device is seen to be lower than the two barriers extracted from the DOS and TS up to 750 K. This illustrates that the tunneling current is non-negligible up to very large temperatures.